Spring Cleanup – History

 Check out Springfield’s Spring Cleanup video

-In 2019 the Spring Cleanup marked the 31st anniversary of the City of Springfield’s strong commitment to the community and the environment.
+In 2023, Springfield’s Spring Cleanup returned, at a new location, to continue the City’s strong commitment to our community and the environment.

 This event originally began as a brush collection program in 1983.
 During the early years a P.U.S.H.
 Facilities Committee was created to promote a Springfest Cleanup.
 P.U.S.H. was an acronym for “Promote Unique Springfield Happenings.”
 This was an event that focused on cleaning up the downtown area between A St. and South A St. from Mill St. to 10th St. in preparation for Springfest festivities which began in early May of each year.
 These festivities included the Festival of Flowers and the Springfest Parade.
 The very next year Mayor John Lively issued a proclamation to proclaim the month of May 1984 as: P.U.S.H.
 “Community Pride Month.”
 His vision was: